abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

 >}}
 ```
 Where the parameters are:
- * "slider_num" (REQUIRED): the number of the folder from which the shortcode should fetch the images.
+ * **slider_num** (REQUIRED): the number of the folder from which the shortcode should fetch the images.
+Keep the value in the quotes.
- * "ride" (REQUIRED): "carousel" to enable autoplay on load; "false" to disable autoplay; "true" to autoplay the carousel after the user manually cycles the first item.
+ * **ride** (REQUIRED): use "carousel" to enable autoplay on load; use "false" to disable autoplay; use "true" to autoplay the carousel after the user manually cycles the first item.
- * "interval" (REQUIRED): is the delay time between automatically cycling to the next item, in milliseconds.
+ * **interval** (REQUIRED): is the delay time between automatically cycling to the next item, in milliseconds.
 Insert your desired time in ms (ex.
 5000).
-Can be "false" to disable, but must be a number if "ride" is set to "carousel" or "true".
+Can be "false" to disable, but must be a number if **ride** is set to "carousel" or "true".
- * "fade" (OPTIONAL): "true" or "false", to enable or disable the fadeing of the images.
+ * **fade** (OPTIONAL): "true" or "false", to enable or disable the fading of the images.
 You can also omit the whole parameter, and in this case the carousel will default to standard transition.

 ## Roadmap

 - [ ] Add others bootstrap carousel options as shortcode parameters for data-attributes.
 - [ ] Add resize option parameters for different image size (this can break EXIF metadata).
-- [ ] Add shortcode parameters to fetch a specific EXIF field, or fallback to image filename for non-pjeg images, or other source for caption.
+- [ ] Add shortcode parameters to fetch a specific EXIF field, or fallback to image filename for non-jpeg images, or other source for caption.
 - [ ] Add EXIF caption to lightbox pulled from jpeg metadata.

 ## Credits